-The use of blood glucose monitoring systems, such as real-time continuous glucose monitoring

-(rtCGM) and intermittently scanned continuous glucose monitoring (flash glucose monitoring - is-CGM/FGM), as a complement to self-monitoring of blood glucose is particularly recommended in people with unstable type 1 diabetes with concomitant frequent episodes of hypoglycaemia who are unaware of it, due to the fact that it improves the safety and effectiveness of treatment.
+The use of blood glucose monitoring systems, such as real-time continuous glucose monitoring (rtCGM) and intermittently scanned continuous glucose monitoring (isCGM /FGM - flash glucose monitoring) is particularly recommended in people with unstable type I diabetes with concomitant frequent episodes of hypoglycaemia who are unaware of it, due to the fact that it improves the safety and effectiveness of treatment.

-It is also recommended to self-monitoring blood glucose in order to achieve therapeutic goals in people treated with single insulin injections, oral antidiabetics and/or GLP-1 receptor agonists (Table 3.1).
-Irrespective of treatment, all people with diabetes should monitor their blood glucose levels more frequently if they feel unwell or their condition suddenly deteriorates.
+It is also recommended to self-monitoring blood glucose in order to achieve therapeutic goals in people treated with single insulin injections, antihyperglycemic medications and/or GLP-1 receptor agonists (Table 3.1).
+Irrespective of treatment, all people with diabetes should monitor